LeeYCMichael/Exploring_an_AI_music_composer/README.md

 However, MIDI seems to give better results.
 That being said, I belief there are tradeoffs involved, such as the lack of variety with using MIDI format to process music data)

 This mini project is a result of just some minor tweaks to the code and guides i dicovered online.
-IT IS NOT MEANT TO BE MY WORK, BUT RATHER AN ExPLORATION INTO THIS FIELD, AND AN EXPERIMENTATION INTO POSSIBLE AREAS OF IMPROVEMENT.
+IT IS NOT MEANT TO BE MY WORK, BUT RATHER AN EXPLORATION INTO THIS FIELD, AND AN EXPERIMENTATION INTO POSSIBLE AREAS OF IMPROVEMENT.

 Largely inspired via:
 https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5